Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "The hedgey-what?"

 "It’s what the Igraens call their civilization.
-The ones we’ve interacted with are highly trained individuals who’ve spent decades or even centuries learning how to interact with….
+The ones we’ve interacted with are highly trained individuals who’ve spent decades or even centuries learning how to interact with....
 Us.
 This."
 He knocked on the desk.
 "Matterspace, they call it.
 Or Meatspace, if they’re being insulting."

 "And they need special training to do that?"